rhanything/BitBlocks/readme.md

 # BIT BLOCKS!
  *ACADEMIC SFML/C++ GAME*

-This is an academic project of a game developed using a basic concurrently programation with c++ and SFML lib.
+This is an academic project of a game developed using basic concurrently programming concepts with c++ and SFML lib.

 # How to run